glic3rinu/passlib/docs/password_hash_api.rst

     Since most password hashes require no external information, this tuple will usually be empty, and references to context keywords can be ignored for all but a few classes.

+    While each class may support a variety of options, each with their own meaning and semantics, the following keywords should have the same behavior across all schemes which use them:

+    ``user``

+        If present, the class requires a username be specified whenever performing a hash calculation (eg: postgres_md5 and oracle10).

 .. _application-interface: